Magnetism in Gemstones

 Chrome Tourmaline (.86ct., Inert, SI <0) & Verdelite (.79ct., Drag, SI 317)

 Blue: Most blue Tourmalines (Elbaite species) are colored by ferrous iron (Fe2+) as well as iron to iron charge transfer (Fe2+ - Fe3+).
 The iron is derived from mixing with Schorl in solid solution series.
 On rare occasions, Tourmalines are formed in a geologic environment that is high in copper.
-The copper will contribute blue color in such Tourmalines, which have been given the trade name "Paraiba" Tourmalines (see page 3).
+The copper will contribute blue color in such Tourmalines, which have been given the trade name "Paraiba" Tourmalines (described on page 4).

 Often blue and green colors mix within a single Tourmaline gem.
 Strictly speaking, only pure blue or pure indigo gems such as the pear and oval gems above are "Indicolite", but pure blue gems are seldom seen.
 Most dark blue gems referred to as "Indicolite" contain some amount of green, like the blue-green cushion shown above (center).